Edmond Halley: Publications and inventions

 By 1681, Giovanni Domenico Cassini had told Halley of his theory that comets were objects in orbit.
 In September 1682, Halley carried out a series of observations of what became known as Halley's Comet; his name became associated with it because of his work on its orbit and predicting its return in 1758 (which he did not live to see).
 In early 1686, Halley was elected to the Royal Society's new position of secretary, requiring him to give up his fellowship and manage correspondence and meetings, as well as edit the Philosophical Transactions.
 Also in 1686, Halley published the second part of the results from his Helenian expedition, being a paper and chart on trade winds and monsoons.
 The symbols he used to represent trailing winds still exist in most modern day weather chart representations.
 In this article he identified solar heating as the cause of atmospheric motions.
 He also established the relationship between barometric pressure and height above sea level.
 His charts were an important contribution to the emerging field of information visualisation.

 Halley spent most of his time on lunar observations, but was also interested in the problems of gravity.
 One problem that attracted his attention was the proof of Kepler's laws of planetary motion.
-In August 1684, he went to Cambridge to discuss this with Isaac Newton, much as John Flamsteed had done four years earlier, only to find that Newton had solved the problem, at the instigation of Flamsteed with regard to the orbit of comet Kirch, without publishing the solution.
+In August 1684, he went to Cambridge to discuss this with Isaac Newton, much as John Flamsteed had done four years earlier, only to find that Newton had solved the problem, at the instigation of Flamsteed with regard to the orbit of Kirch's Comet, without publishing the solution.
 Halley asked to see the calculations and was told by Newton that he could not find them, but promised to redo them and send them on later, which he eventually did, in a short treatise titled On the motion of bodies in an orbit.
 Halley recognised the importance of the work and returned to Cambridge to arrange its publication with Newton, who instead went on to expand it into his Philosophiæ Naturalis Principia Mathematica published at Halley's expense in 1687.
-Halley's first calculations with comets were thereby for the orbit of comet Kirch, based on Flamsteed's observations in 1680–1681.
-Although he was to accurately calculate the orbit of the comet of 1682, he was inaccurate in his calculations of the orbit of comet Kirch.
-They indicated a periodicity of 575 years, thus appearing in the years 531 and 1106, and presumably heralding the death of Julius Caesar in a like fashion in 45 BCE.
+Halley's first calculations with comets were thereby for the orbit of Kirch's Comet, based on Flamsteed's observations in 1680–1681.
+Although he was to accurately calculate the orbit of the comet of 1682, he was inaccurate in his calculations of the orbit of Kirch's Comet.
+They indicated a periodicity of 575 years, thus appearing in the years 531 and 1106, and presumably heralding the death of Julius Caesar in a like fashion in 45 BC.
 It is now known to have an orbital period of circa 10,000 years.